usamaunasqa/perch-qa-technical-challenge-usama/findings.md

 3. Enter fewer than 3 characters (e.g., "a", "ab").
 4. **Observation:** Search is triggered with each character entered, even with less than 3 characters.
 5. **Improvement Suggestion:** Optimize search functionality by triggering the filter/search only after the user has entered at least 3 characters.
 This will improve performance, especially when product count is high.

+### Improvement 17: Search Field and Add to Cart Button Should Be Smaller

+**Steps to Reproduce:**
+1. Go to the Home Page.
+2. Observe the current size of the search input field.
+3. Click on the "View Details" button for any product to open the Product Page.
+4. Observe the current size of the "Add to Cart" button.
+5. **Observation:** Both the search field and the "Add to Cart" button are larger than necessary and visually dominant, which can affect the overall balance of the UI.
+6. **Improvement Suggestion:** Reduce the size and padding of both elements to align better with the design proportions of the page.
+This will enhance visual hierarchy and ensure these elements don’t overpower other important components on the screen.

+### Improvement 18: Website Should Be Mobile Responsive

+**Steps to Reproduce:**
+1. Open the website on any mobile device or use browser developer tools to simulate a mobile viewport (e.g., iPhone SE, Galaxy S10).
+2. Navigate through the Home Page, Product Page, Cart, Address, Payment, and Profile pages.
+3. **Observation:** Layout breaks, content overflows, buttons and inputs are misaligned, and overall usability is poor on smaller screens.
+4. **Improvement Suggestion:** Implement responsive design principles using media queries, flexible grids, and scalable elements.
+Ensure the site adapts to various screen sizes for better usability, accessibility, and mobile user experience.